5 Tips To Body Positivity

 I have so many.
-All of my fellow hosts on the Loose Women show here in the UK, during our Body Stories campaign: we all posed in our underwear for a photo shoot that was produced without airbrushing or filters, to promote body positivity.
-There was such an incredible empowerment that oozed from each and every one of those women.
+All of my colleagues at Loose Women during our Body Stories campaign, (where we all posed in our underwear for a photoshoot, that was produced without airbrushing or filters to promote body positivity), there was such an incredible empowerment that oozed from each and every one of those women.
 I have so much admiration for everyone that has stood up and championed the cause for body positivity.
 All of them are my role models.

-What's your advice to anyone looking to give their body confidence a boost?
+What is your advice to anyone looking to boost their body confidence?

-Try not to ingest the narrative that's being sold to you.
-Realize how incredibly individual you are, and why that is so important to society.
-Imagine the world if everyone looked exactly the same...
-Diversity is beautiful, and therefore EVERYONE is beautiful in their own way.
-You are enough!
+Try not to ingest the narrative that is being sold to you.
+Realise how incredibly individual you are, and why that is so imperative to society.
+Imagine the world if everyone looked exactly the same.
+Diversity is beautiful and therefore EVERYONE is beautiful in their own way.
+You are enough.

 Do you believe wearing certain clothes can improve your self-confidence?
 If so, what do you reach for each time you need a boost?

-I believe self-confidence comes from within, and we aren’t (or at least shouldn’t be) defined by what we wear.
-But I do feel that wearing bright colors and glittery outfits makes me feel like me.
-It's a display of what I like and what I’m drawn to!
+I believe that self-confidence comes from within and we aren’t, or at least shouldn’t be, defined by what we wear.
+But I do feel that wearing bright colours and glittery outfits makes me feel like me, and its a display of what I like and what I’m drawn to.